-Full Disclosure: I am an affiliate for [CodingPhase](https://codingphase.com).
-Having said this, I have the lifetime membership, have completed almost all the courses, became a React Dev due to the courses, and now I am freelancing and building niche sites.
-If you want to purchase a CodingPhase subscription I'd appreciate using my link so I get a small commission at NO extra cost to you.
-This is my honest review of Codingphase.
+Disclosure: I am an affiliate for CodingPhase.
+Having said this, I have the lifetime membership, completed almost all the courses, became a React Dev thanks to the courses, and now I have a remote job and building niche sites.
+If you want to purchase a CodingPhase subscription, I'd appreciate it if you used my link.
+I'll get a small commission at NO extra cost to you.
+This is my honest review of CodingPhase.

 I will start this review by saying that I really enjoy CodingPhase's platform.
 He has an easy to follow timeline that you can refer to if you are a beginner.

 He starts from the complete basics to knowing about the database, the backend and frontend frameworks like React.

 Joe also has many courses outside of the timeline and if you are a Yearly Plus member you get access to his career bundles (email HTML developer, 6 figures developer, Shopify developer bundle).